ewrogers/hyper-calendar/README.md

 bun run dev
 ```

+Then you can view the application at [http://localhost:3000](http://localhost:3000).

 **NOTE**: You only need to run `bun seed` once, as it will create the database and seed it with some example data.

 ## Why this stack?